 What is bone marrow?

-Bone marrow is a soft fatty tissue found inside of the body's bones - such as the sternum (middle of the chest), pelvis (hip bone), and femur (thigh bone).
-Fibrous tissue in the marrow supports stem cells, which are large "primitive" undifferentiated cells.
-The stem cells differentiates (change and specialise) to become a particular kind of cell, either a white blood cell, red blood cell, or a platelet.
-Normally, only mature cells are released from the marrow and enter the into the blood stream.
+The bone marrow is the only site of blood production after birth.
+Bones are composed of both cortex and medulla.
+The cortex is a strong layer of compact bone and the medulla is a honeycomb of spongy bone which forms the medullary cavity and contains the bone marrow.
+The marrow is soft fatty tissue which can be found inside the sternum (middle of the chest), pelvis (hip bone), and femur (thigh bone).
+Fibrous tissue in the marrow supports haemopoietic stem cells, which are large "primitive" undifferentiated cells.
+The haemopoietic stem cells can differentiate (change and specialise) to become a particular type of mature cell.
+These include erythrocytes, granulocytes, macrophages, monocytes, mast cells, megakaryocytes and lymphoid cells.
+Normally, only mature cells are released from the bone marrow and enter the bloodstream.

-Any disease or condition that causes an abnormality in the production of any of the mature blood cells, or their immature precursors, can cause a bone marrow disorder.
+Any condition that may cause an abnormality in the production of the haemopoietic stem cell, the haemopoietic precursor or the mature blood cells can cause a bone marrow disorder.
 A variety of things can go wrong, including:

-- one cell line that becomes predominant because the cells don't die at a normal rate.
+- One cell lineage that becomes predominant because the cells do not undergo cell death at a normal rate.

-- insufficient nutrients available to create normal red blood cells (if iron deficient may be microcytic, if vitamin B12 or folate deficient, may be macrocytic).
+- Insufficient nutrients available to create normal red blood cells (if iron deficient red blood cells may be microcytic (cells are smaller than normal), if vitamin B12 or folate deficient red blood cells may be macrocytic (cells are larger than normal)).

-- Diseases that may spread to the bone marrow, affecting cell production and maturation.
+- Diseases may spread to the bone marrow, affecting cell production and maturation.

 White Blood Cells (WBCs)